A word nerd and grammar geek, I had it inked in February 2010, in celebration of the release of my first commercially successful writing project.

 We haven’t seen an uptick in the number of individuals so passionate about punctuation they’ve decided to mark themselves for life.
-No. These tattoos are symbolic not of a love of grammar, but as a demonstration of support for and belonging to #projectsemicolon.
+These tattoos are symbolic not of a love of grammar, but as a demonstration of support for and belonging to #projectsemicolon.

 As there’ve been a number of articles about it, I won’t rehash overmuch.
 In brief: Project Semicolon began as a movement dedicated to raising awareness, community, and support for and around those suffering from depression; in particular, those who have come close to or seriously contemplated suicide.
-What began as a loose social media campaign is a now a well-developed mental health nonprofit organization committed to suicide prevention.
+What began as a loose social media campaign is now a well-developed mental health nonprofit organization committed to suicide prevention.

 Symbolically, the meaning is this: